mhzed/bna/readme.md

 * copy package dependencies to local ./node_modules folder, once dependencies are figured out
 * code "fusion":  fancy word for generating a single js file by merging all of its dependencies together:
     - no it's not simple code concatenation: generated js file runs without modification
-    - circular require is supported:  as long as nodejs is happy with original code, so shall generated js file make nodejs happy.
+    - circular require is supported, even in browser.
     - bna knows about the binary modules (.node files): it will bundle them together with generated js and everything should work seemlessly.
     - yes it's kind of like [browserify](http://browserify.org), but
-        * the goals are different:  bna aims to transform your awesome nodejs app into a single js file, makes it easier to obfuscate/distribute your code.
-Unlike browserify, it does not inject implementation of nodejs apis.
-The only code it injects are the scaffolding code to make "require" work.
+        * fuse does not inject implementation of nodejs APIs, to run in browser
-        * you can use bna to "fuse" browser javascript as well:  organize your code using module/require, and then fuse all code into a single file to be embedded in HTML.
+        * though you can use "fuse" browser javascript files:  organize your code using module/require, and then fuse all code into a single file to be embedded in HTML.
+But this is not the main goal for 'fuse'
+    - fuse aims to transform your awesome nodejs app into a single js file, makes it easier to obfuscate/distribute your code.

 ## Installation